 RIT is usually performed on an outpatient basis and involves several separate visits to the hospital or healthcare facility.

-On the first visit, the patient receives a dose of the monoclonal antibody (without radioactive material) via an intravenous (IV) injection.
-Once in the bloodstream, the monoclonal antibody will attach to non-malignant B cells in the body and protect them from the radiation that will be used in treatment.
+On the first visit, you will receive a dose of the monoclonal antibody (without radioactive material) via an intravenous (IV) injection.
+Once in the bloodstream, the monoclonal antibody will attach to non-malignant B cells in your body and protect them from the radiation that will be used in treatment.
 This IV infusion may take up to two hours.
-The patient may also receive an intravenous dose of the radiotracer.
+You may also receive an intravenous dose of the radiotracer.

-If radiotracer was injected, the patient will return to the hospital or healthcare facility during the next week to have a series of images taken to determine where the radiotracer has traveled in the body and how long it remains there.
-The information obtained from these imaging scans will determine if the patient is a candidate for RIT and will help in planning the treatment.
+If radiotracer was injected, you will return to the hospital or healthcare facility during the next week to have a series of images taken to determine where the radiotracer has traveled in your body and how long it remains there.
+The information obtained from these imaging scans will determine if you are a candidate for RIT and will help in planning the treatment.

 The actual treatment is given in an IV infusion usually seven to nine days after the first scan and involves an intravenous injection of both the radioactive agent and monoclonal antibody.

 What will I feel during this procedure?

 Except for intravenous injections, most nuclear medicine procedures are painless and are rarely associated with significant discomfort or side effects.